yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 #### 1.3.1 Obstacle Avoidance using Lucas-Kanade
-Now, we need to utilize the output frm the Lucas-Kanada method in order to devise an **Obstacle Avoiding Algorithm**.
-We will test our solution on te DJI Tello drone.
+Now, we need to utilize the output from the Lucas-Kanade method in order to devise an **Obstacle Avoiding Algorithm**.
+We will test our solution on the DJI Tello drone.
 We will first assume a simple scenario whereby the drone is approaching an obstacle head front.
 Based on some criteria, we want our drone to turn either ```left``` or ```right```.
 However, notice that we also have an **unwanted object** in our background which may perturbed our system.

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/3f868d90-adcd-4954-9cd4-8a27e21b5638" width="700" height="350"/>